marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/risc-v-options.rst

   Emit (do not emit) RISC-V attribute to record extra information into ELF objects.
 This feature requires at least binutils 2.32.

+.. option:: -mcsr-check, -mno-csr-check

+  Enables or disables the CSR checking.

 .. option:: -malign-data={type}

   Control how GCC aligns variables and constants of array, structure, or union